Customer service: Automation and productivity increase

 Customer service may be provided in person (e.g. sales / service representative), or by automated means, such as kiosks, websites, and apps.
 An advantage of automation is that it can provide service 24 hours a day which can complement face-to-face customer service.
 There is also economic benefit to the firm.
 Through the evolution of technology, automated services become less expensive over time.
 This helps provide services to more customers for a fraction of the cost of employees' wages.
 Automation can facilitate customer service or replace it entirely.

 A popular type of automated customer service is done through artificial intelligence (AI).
 The customer benefit of AI is the feel for chatting with a live agent through improved speech technologies while giving customers the self-service benefit.
 AI can learn through interaction to give a personalized service.
 The exchange the Internet of Things (IoT) facilitates within devices, lets us transfer data when we need it, where we need it.
 Each gadget catches the information it needs while it maintains communication with other devices.
 This is also done through advances in hardware and software technology.
 Another form of automated customer service is touch-tone phone, which usually involves IVR (Interactive Voice Response) a main menu and the use of a keypad as options (e.g. "Press 1 for English, Press 2 for Spanish").

-In the Internet era, a challenge is to maintain and/or enhance the personal experience while making use of the efficiencies of online commerce.
-"Online customers are literally invisible to you (and you to them), so it's easy to shortchange them emotionally.
-But this lack of visual and tactile presence makes it even more crucial to create a sense of personal, human-to-human connection in the online arena."